mloosen27/https-github.com-d4rken-sdmaid-public./AppCleaner.md

 ~~SD Maid current doesn't use the accessibility service this way because it's neither fast nor convenient.
 There is an [on-going discussion](https://github.com/d4rken/sdmaid-public/issues/1588) about adding this here.~~ Support for [accessibility service based cache deletion](https://github.com/d4rken/sdmaid-public/wiki/AppCleaner#accessibility-service) was added in v4.14.0.

 ### Some AppCleaner exclusions don't work without root
 If you are using the AppCleaner on an unrooted device, you may have noticed that despite creating an exclusion for a specific app, it is still part of the scan results.
-This happens because we have to use the `freeStorageAndNotify` trick to delete the private cache files.
-Using this trick means that not SD Maid, but the system itself does the deletion and the system does not know about SD Maids exclusions.
-Since SD Maid v4.2.0+ `freeStorageAndNotify` can be turned off in the settings.
+This happens because when functions are used to delete caches that SD Maid doesn't have direct access to.
+If we cause the system to delete caches files for us, then the system does not know about the exclusions.

+Affected functions:

+* `freeStorageAndNotify`
+* Accessibility service